Stevie-Guy/Snake/README.md

 ## How to play
 [Install](https://code.visualstudio.com/download) Visual Studio Code for Windows 10 and the [GCC Compiler](https://sourceforge.net/projects/mingw-w64/)(Windows 10 is necessary).
 Download `snake_better.cpp` and put it in a folder, compile and run `snake_better.cpp`, then find the file `snake_better.exe` that was created in the same folder as the source code, run the .exe file and you are good to go.
 Use **WASD** to change direction and collect @ to grow.
+By the way, you can go through walls.